directus-labs/guest-authoring/testimonial-widget/index.md

 - To install Node.js and a code editor on your computer.
 - A Directus project - follow our [quickstart guide](https://docs.directus.io/getting-started/quickstart.html) if you don't already have one.
-- Some knowledge of Svelte.
+- Some knowledge of Svelte and SvelteKit.

 ## Setting Up Your Directus Project

-Create a `Testimonials` collection with the following fields:
+Create a `testimonials` collection with the following fields:

 - `full_name` (Type: String, Interface: Input): To capture the user's full name.
 - `email_address` (Type: String, Interface: Input): To store the user's email address.
 - `review` (Type: Text, Interface: TextArea): To store the user's testimonials.

-Then give the public role full access to create and read items in the `Testimonials` collection.
+Then give the public role full access to create and read items in the `testimonials` collection.

 Create 3 example testimonials from the content module.

-## Initialize a Svelte project
+## Initializing a Svelte project

 Initialize a new Svelte project by running the following command: